Changing a possession order

 Can I change the date of eviction?

 If the possession order can’t be set aside, the court may be able to delay the date for eviction.
-The court can only do this if you have a certain type of tenancy.
-Get in touch with an adviser for further information.
+The court can only do this if you have a certain type of contract.
+Get help from an adviser for further information.

 If you would suffer exceptional hardship if you had to leave the property within 14 days, the court can delay the date for eviction for up to six weeks.
 Exceptional hardship could occur where there are elderly people or young people in the household, or where a member of the family has a disability or health problems.
 The court can use this power in all cases requiring a possession order.